For Kids

 George

-“Camps have been life-changing for Fletch.
+“Breaks have been life-changing for Fletch.
 The first time we went to camp we were feeling very nervous, he hadn’t really been very far away from us before, but we could see some massive changes.
 He would lead the charge and we started to see him advocate for himself.”

 Michelle